diegonetto/generator-ionic/README.md

 ```
 grunt serve:dist
 ```

-If that looks good the next step is to add a platform target and then  emulate our app.
+If everything looks good the next step is to add a platform target and then emulate our app.
 In order for us to launch the iOS simulator from the command line, we'll have to install the `ios-sim` package.
 (If you forget to do this, Cordova will kindly remind you).
 ```
 npm install -g ios-sim
 grunt platform:add:ios
 grunt emulate:ios
 ```
+You may have realized that when the Grunt build process is run, it also triggers the Cordova build system as well, so you end up with a beautifully packaged mobile app in a single command.

-Congratulations - You're now up and running with the gorgeous Ionic Framework and armed with an intelligent workflow and powerful build system!
+Congratulations - You're now up and running with the gorgeous Ionic Framework powered by an intelligent workflow and sophisticated build system!

 ## TODO
 1. ~~building / Emulating doc section~~